 Because the profession of audiology is governed by ethical principles and by state and federal laws, students must have the capacity to learn and understand these values and law, and to perform within their guidelines.
 A student must possess adequate behavioral and social attributes to:

-- 1. \Display mature empathetic and effective professional relationships by exhibiting compassion, integrity, and concern for others. - 2. \Recognize and show respect for individuals with disabilities and for individuals of different ages, genders, race, religions, sexual orientation, and cultural and socioeconomic back-grounds. - 3. \Conduct oneself in an ethical and legal manner, upholding professional Codes of Ethics, federal privacy policies, and university/program policies. - 4. \Maintain general good physical and mental health and self-care in order not to jeopardize the health and safety of self and others in the academic and clinical setting. - 5.
+- 1. Display mature empathetic and effective professional relationships by exhibiting compassion, integrity, and concern for others. - 2.
+Recognize and show respect for individuals with disabilities and for individuals of different ages, genders, race, religions, sexual orientation, and cultural and socioeconomic backgrounds. - 3.
+Conduct oneself in an ethical and legal manner, upholding professional Codes of Ethics, federal privacy policies, and university/program policies. - 4.
+Maintain general good physical and mental health and self-care in order not to jeopardize the health and safety of self and others in the academic and clinical setting. - 5.
 Accept appropriate suggestions and constructive criticism and respond by modification of behaviors. - 6.
 Adapt to changing and demanding environments (which includes maintaining both professional demeanor and emotional health). - 7.
 Manage the use of time effectively to complete professional, technical, and academic tasks within realistic time constraints. - 8.
 Dress appropriately and professionally.

-ALL STUDENTS MUST REVIEW THE POLICY, SIGN THE STATEMENT BELOW AND RETURN TO THE GRADUATE ADVISOR BY JUNE 1 OF THE YEAR THE ADMISSIONS OFFER IS MADE.

-I certify that I have read and understood the attached Essential Functions policy and I believe to the best of my knowledge that I will be able to meet each of these standards

-- without accommodations. - with reasonable accommodation for a disability.
+ALL STUDENTS MUST REVIEW THE POLICY, SIGN THE STATEMENT BELOW AND RETURN TO T GRADUATE ADVISOR NO LATER THAN ORIENTATION . ΉE I certify that I have read and understood the attached Essential Functions policy and I believe to the besmy knowledge that I will be able to meet each of these standards st of without accommodations. with reasonable accommodation for a disability.
+Printed name Signature Date

-Printed name

-Signature

-Date